BalzGuenat/mechkeys/LFK78/case/README.md

 All plates support Alps and Cherry switches, the only differences are the stabilizers.
 If you're planning an alps board, double check everything, there isn't much standardization.

-Plates should be 1.5mm, it will be strong enough for daily use, but excersize care seating keycaps and support the PCB from behind.
+Plates should be 1.5mm, it will be strong enough for daily use, but exercise care seating keycaps and support the PCB from behind.

 * `P2_LFK78_Alps.dxf` Cherry/costar stabilizer for spacebar, Matias/Alps on the rest.
 * `P2_LFK78_CherryStab.dxf` Cherry stabilizers.